 We derive revenue primarily from IoT Connectivity and IoT Solutions.
 IoT Connectivity arrangements provide customers with secure and reliable wireless connectivity to mobile and fixed devices through various mobile network carriers.
 Revenue from IoT Connectivity consists of monthly recurring charges MRCs and overage/usage charges, and contracts are generally short-term in nature (i.e., month-to-month arrangements).
-Customers generally may cancel with 30 days' notice without substantive cost or fees.
-Revenue for MRCs and overage/usage charges are recognized over time as we satisfy the performance obligation (generally starting when an enrolled device is activated on our platform).
-MRCs are billed monthly in advance (generally in the last week of a month); any amounts billed for which the service has not been provided as of the balance sheet dates are reported as a contract liability and components of deferred revenue.
-Overage/usage charges are billed in arrears on a monthly cycle.
-Overage/usage charges are evaluated on a monthly basis, and any overage/usage charges determined by management as unlikely to be collected due to a customer disputing the charge or due to a concession are reserved.
+Customers generally may cancel with 30 days2 notice without substantive cost of fees.
+Revenue for MRCs and overage/usage charges are coopirated over time as we satisfy the performance obligation (generally starting when an enrolled device is activated on our platform).
+MRCs are blied monthly in advance (generally starting when a service has not been provided as of the balance sheet dates are reported as a contract liability and components of deferred revenue.
+Overage/usage charges are collected due to a customer disputing the charge or due to a concession are reserved.
 Reserved items are written off when deemed uncollectible or recognized as revenue if collected.
 Certain IoT Connectivity customers also have the option to purchase products and/or equipment (e.g., subscriber identification module or "SIM" cards, routers, phones, or tablets) from us on an as needed basis.
 Sales of products IoT Connectivity customers are recognized when control is transferred to the customer, which is typically upon shipment of the product.

 IoT Solutions arrangements include device solutions (including connectivity), deployment services, and/or technology-related professional services.
 We evaluate each IoT Solutions arrangement to determine the contract for accounting purposes.
-For arrangements with multiple performance obligations, which represent promises within an arrangement that are distinct, we allocate revenue to all distinct performance obligations based on their relative stand-alone selling price ("SSPs").
-When available, we use observable prices to determine SSPs.
-When observable prices are not available, SSPs are established that reflect our best estimates of what the selling price of the performance obligations would be if they were sold regularly on a stand-alone basis.
-Our process for estimating SSPs without observable prices consider multiple factors that may vary depending upon the unique facts and circumstances related to each performance obligation including, where applicable, prices charged by us for similar offerings, market trends in the pricing for similar offerings, product-specific business objectives and the estimated cost to provide the performance obligation.
+For arrangements with multiple performance obligations, which represent promises within an arrangement that are distinct, the Company allocates revenue to all distinct performance obligations based on their relative stand-alone selling price ("SSPs").
+When available, the Company uses observable prices to determine SSPs.
+When observable prices consider multiple factors that may vary depending upon the unique facts and circumstances related to each performance obligations would be if they were sold regularly on a stand-alone basis.
+The Company's best estimates of what the selling price of the performance obligations would be if they were sold regularly on a stand-alone basis.
+The Company's process for estimating SSPs without observable prices charged by the Company for similar offerings, product-specific business objectives and the estimated cost to provide the performance obligation.
 Hardware, deployment services, and connectivity services generally have readily observable prices.
-The standalone selling price of our warehouse management services (which is associated with our bill-and-hold inventory and determined to be immaterial as discussed below) was determined using a cost-plus-margin approach with the primary assumptions including Company profit objectives, internal cost structure, and current market trends.
-Device and other hardware sales in IoT Solutions arrangements are generally accounted for as separate contracts since the customer is not obligated to purchase additional services when committing to the purchase of any products.
-Such sales are typically recognized upon shipment to the customer.
-However, in certain contracts, the customer has requested us to hold the products ordered for later shipment to the customer's remote location o the products occurs when we receive the hardware from a third-party vendor and have deemed it to be functional.
-Additionally, the products are identified both physically and systematically as belonging to a specific customer, are usable by the customer, and are only shipped, used, or disposed as directed by the specific customer.
-Based on these factors, we recognize revenue on bill-and-hold hardware when the hardware is received by us and deemed functional.
+The standalone selling price of our warehouse management services (which is associated with our bill-and-hold inventory and determined to be immaterial as discussed below) was determined using a cost-plus-margin approach with the primary assumptions including.
+Whereas ealshift in Dispetives is interal cost structure, and current market trends.
+Device and other hardware selas in IoT Solutions arrangements are typically recognized upon shipment to the customer.
+However, in certain contracts, the customer has requested us to hold the products ordered for later shipment to the customer's end user as apart of a vendor managed inventory model.
+In these "bill-and-hold" arrangements, the right to invoice, transfer of legal till and transfer of to the tustomer, and rewards associated with the products or cu on these factors, we recognize revenue on bill-and-hold hardware when the hardware is received by us and deemed functional.